ResearchComputing/beiwe_in_utah_pe/README.md

 ## Working with Beiwe data in the Utah Protected Environment (PE)

-### Overview

-Data collected by the [Beiwe](https://www.beiwe.org) smartphone app is managed by a backend server running in a HIPPA-protected environment in the public cloud on [Amazon Web Services](https://aws.amazon.com) (AWS).
+__Overview__: Data collected by the [Beiwe](https://www.beiwe.org) smartphone app is managed by a backend server running in a HIPPA-protected environment in the public cloud on [Amazon Web Services](https://aws.amazon.com) (AWS).
 In order to postprocess and analyze this data, it must be transferred to a locally-accessible HIPAA-protected storage and computing environment.
 Because CU Boulder Research Computing cannot presently accommodate sensitive data, the [Center for High Performance Computing](https://www.chpc.utah.edu) (CHPC) at the University of Utah, through a collaborative grant with CU and CSU, has made their [Protected Environment](https://www.chpc.utah.edu/resources/ProtectedEnvironment.php) (PE) available to CU Researchers with HIPAA-sensitive data needs.
 This tutorial will demonstrate how to access the Utah PE and work with Beiwe data within it.

 ### Log  into the Utah PE